Retention Induced Biases in a Recommendation System with Heterogeneous Users: Introduction

 \section{Introduction}

 Running a recommendation system (RS) is rarely a one-shot game.
-For example, Youtube was founded in 2005 and has been serving users for nearly two decades.\footnote{\url{https://en.wikipedia.org/wiki/History_of_YouTube}} In a long running RS, users join and leave over time.
-To be successful in the long run, it is critical for the developer to constantly enhance the RS, attract new users and retain existing users.
-Besides improving other aspects of the RS (e.g., user interface, site speed, etc.), one key improvement with great theoretical value is enhancing recommendation quality.
-Throughout this paper, recommendation quality refers to the general attractiveness of the recommended items or the general efficacy of the recommendation algorithm.
+For example, YouTube was founded in 2005 and has been serving users for nearly two decades.\footnote{\url{https://en.wikipedia.org/wiki/History_of_YouTube}} In any long running RS, users join and leave over time.
+To be successful in the long run, it is critical for developers to constantly enhance the RS, attract new users and retain existing ones.

-Recommendation quality represents the core user experience a RS can offer.
+A key improvement of great theoretical value is improving the quality of the recommendation.
+Throughout this paper, recommendation quality refers to the general attractiveness of the recommended items and the general efficacy of the recommendation algorithm.
+It represents the core user experience that an RS can offer.
 Users may lose interest and leave the platform if they find the recommended items irrelevant.
-Conversely, high recommendation quality may encourage more users to stay, which boosts the user base and leads to the long term success of the RS.
+Conversely, high recommendation quality may encourage more users to stay, which leads to the long term success of the RS.